 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are facing the Robbers and a Tailor helps you, the monster's combat strength is increased by 4 (unless you, too, are a Tailor and the monster's combat strength has already been increased).
+For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
+If you are facing the Pit Bull, either player may toss away a wand or pole to distract it and get away automatically.
+But if you are facing Evan A. Mouse and an Elf helps you, the monster's combat strength is increased by 4 (unless you, too, are an Elf and the monster's combat strength has already been increased).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
-Your helper does not go up any levels.
+Your helper does not go up any levels . . . unless he's an Elf, in which case he gains one level for each monster slain.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.